 The Detroit Lions and Dallas Cowboys are holiday regulars

-Since 1934, the Detroit Lions have been a fixture on Thanksgiving Day.
-From 1941-44, there were no Thanksgiving Day games played due to World War II, but the Lions got back into hosting games again in 1945.
+Since 1934, the Lions have been a fixture on Thanksgiving Day.
+From 1941-44, there were no Thanksgiving Day games played due to World War II, but Detroit got back into hosting games again in 1945.
 Since then, the Lions have hosted a Thanksgiving Day football game.

 The Cowboys jumped on board in 1966.
-After coming into the NFL in 1960, Cowboys then-owner Tex Schramm was hoping to get his team a little more exposure so he volunteered his team to play on Thanksgiving when the league was looking to expand its television coverage on the holiday.
-Since 1966, the Cowboys have hosted a game every year except two.
+After coming into the NFL in 1960, then-Cowboys president and general manager Tex Schramm was hoping to get his team a little more exposure.
+Hence, he volunteered his team to play on Thanksgiving when the league was looking to expand its television coverage on the holiday.
+Since then, the Cowboys have hosted a game every year except two in the 1970s.